karlospn/mytechramblings-site-source-code/content/posts/enforce-your-dotnet-apps-framework-version-using-roslyn-analyzers.md

 > - Roslyn code analyzers can inspect your C# code an enforce your own style, quality and maintainability rules.
 > - Roslyn code analyzers can be installed per-project via a NuGet package.

-One thing I always advise people is that if they have some time to spare they should try to build their own roslyn analyzers containing their own code rules, pack them in a nuget and enforce that every application they create have the nuget installed.
+One thing I always advise people is that if they have some time to spare they should try to build their own Roslyn analyzers containing their own code rules, pack them in a nuget and enforce that every application they create have the nuget installed.
 That's an easy way to reassure that every application enforces your own company coding rules.

-Well, anyways, I could keep rambling about Roslyn for a long time, but let's focus on building a roslyn analyzer that validates the framework version of our application.
+Well, anyways, I could keep rambling about Roslyn for a long time, but let's focus on building a Roslyn analyzer that validates the framework version of our application.

 The C# code would be something like this: